sudheerj/angular-interview-questions/README.md

       You need to remember two important things when using Web Workers in Angular projects,
       1. Some environments or platforms(like @angular/platform-server) used in Server-side Rendering, don't support Web Workers.
 In this case you need to provide a fallback mechanism to perform the computations to work in this environments.
       2. Running Angular in web worker using `@angular/platform-webworker` is not yet supported in Angular CLI.
+ 120. ### What is Angular CLI Builder?
+      In Angular8, the CLI Builder API is stable and available to developers who want to customize the `Angular CLI` by adding or modifying commands.
+For example, you could supply a builder to perform an entirely new task, or to change which third-party tool is used by an existing command.
+ 121. ### What is a builder?
+      A builder function ia a function that uses the `Architect API` to perform a complex process such as "build" or "test".
+The builder code is defined in an npm package.
+For example, BrowserBuilder runs a webpack build for a browser target and KarmaBuilder starts the Karma server and runs a webpack build for unit tests.
+ 122. ### How do you invoke a builder?
+      The Angular CLI command `ng run` is used to invoke a builder with a specific target configuration.
+The workspace configuration file, `angular.json`, contains default configurations for built-in builders.